What are reflux (GER) and GERD?

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases

-- Acid Reflux (GER & GERD) in Children & Teens (National Institute of Diabetes and Digestive and Kidney Diseases)
+- Acid Reflux (GER and GERD) in Children and Teens (National Institute of Diabetes and Digestive and Kidney Diseases)

 - Gastroesophageal Reflux Disease (GERD) (For Teens) (Nemours Foundation)

-- Pediatric GERD (Gastro-Esophageal Reflux Disease) (American Academy of Otolaryngology--Head and Neck Surgery)
+- GERD and LPR (American Academy of Otolaryngology--Head and Neck Surgery)

 - Reflux and GERD (in Children) (North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition)